FrankTimmons/wk-netsuite-automation/README.md

     ENDING_DOC_NUM=5629
     ```

-8. There are two things you will have to edit in the 'automatic_download.py' script itself is your download directory.
+8. There are two things you will have to edit in the 'automatic_download.py' script itself.
 The first is on line ~23 of the script, place your filepath after 'DOWNLOAD_DIR = ' like so:
     ```python
     DOWNLOAD_DIR = "C:\\Users\\user.name\\Desktop\\Folder"
     ```
     Make sure to replace all slashes with a double backslash like the example above.

-9. The second is the XPATH for the print button.
+9. There are two things you will have to edit in the 'automatic_download.py' script itselfthe XPATH for the print button.
 When on the page for the category you are printing, take note of how the print button looks.
 There are two options.
 Option 1:
     <img src='https://i.postimg.cc/4ysXmNnz/Screenshot-2023-03-23-101444.png' alt='picture of the page'/>
 Option 2: